 Read the full review: Kobo Nia

 The Forma is Kobo's answer to the Kindle Oasis, albeit with a much steeper price tag.
-Like it's Amazon competition, the Forma has an asymmetrical design that's meant to make prolonged one-handed holding comfortable.
+Like it's Amazon competition, the Forma has an asymmetrical design that's meant to make prolonged one-hand holding comfortable.
 Where the Forma one-ups the Kindle – and perhaps attempts to justify its price premium over the Oasis – is by adding an extra inch to the display, for an expansive 8 inches in total.

 Despite the size disparity, both premium ereaders have similar weights, although the Forma's plastic body tends to lose its shiny look over time and use.
 But while the Oasis’ metal exterior certainly feels more durable, it's also much more slippery.
 The Forma's rubbery and textured back, on the other hand, means that despite its bigger size your grip never wavers and its bigger footprint helps keep that weight feel more evenly distributed.

-As is common with all Kobo devices from the last few years, the Forma's backlight also offers color-temperature adjustment, so you can opt for an orangey-yellow light tone rather than the standard (and potentially sleep-disrupting) blue light, which can even be scheduled.
+As is common with all Kobo devices from the last few years, the Forma's backlight offers color-temperature adjustment, so you can opt for an orangey-yellow light tone rather than the standard (and potentially sleep-disrupting) blue light, which can even be scheduled.

 Read the full review: Kobo Forma